dotnet/AspNetCore.Docs/aspnet/client-side/bower.rst

 Let’s add support for photo albums by installing the `Fotorama <http://fotorama.io/>`_ jQuery plugin.

 #.
 At the end of the ``dependencies`` section in bower.json, add a comma and type "fotorama".
-Notice as you type that you get Intellisense with a list of available packages.
+Notice as you type that you get IntelliSense with a list of available packages.
 Select "fotorama" from the list.

 	.. image:: bower/_static/add-package.png
 		:width: 150px